SteffenEger/global-explainability-metrics/README.md

 # Global Explainability of BERT-Based Metrics by Disentangling along Linguistic Factors

-Code and data for our EMNLP 2021 paper
+Code and data for our EMNLP 2021 paper.

 # Dependencies
 ## For calculating scores: